airr-community/airr-standards/docs/api/adc.rst

 **Querying the AIRR Data Commons**

-Each of the repositories above can be queried directly using the `ADC API <adc-api>`_.
+Each of the repositories above can be queried directly using the `ADC API <adc-api.rst>`_.
 In addition, the following tools and platforms implement web based user interfaces that use the ADC API to query repositories in the AIRR Data Commons: